 Antioxidants: Phase 1 liver detox generates free radicals that could damage your cells.
 So be sure to include plenty of antioxidant-rich foods and herbs in your diet.
 Some examples are veggies, berries, nuts, turmeric, and green tea.
 (48)

 B vitamins: Some Phase 1 enzymes need the help of B vitamins, including riboflavin (B2) and niacin (B3).
 If you avoid dairy products — a top source of riboflavin — seek other sources.
 Riboflavin is in almonds, eggs, and quinoa.
 Niacin is found in meats, poultry, and sunflower seeds.
 (51, 52, 53, 54)

 Zinc: You need this vital mineral for Phase 1 detox, as it’s required for cytochrome P450 activity.
 Some good sources of zinc are meat, chicken (mainly dark meat), pumpkin seeds, cashews, and oatmeal.
 (55, 56)

-Kidney and liver herbs: Several herbs could support kidney and liver detox.
-For example, milk thistle may promote antioxidant defense in your kidneys and liver.
-It may also help reduce liver inflammation.
+Kidney and liver support: Several herbs could support kidney and liver detox that may also help promote antioxidant defense and reduce liver inflammation.
 (57, 58)

 Oxygen: A good supply of oxygen supports the chemical reactions in liver detox, including cytochrome P450 enzymes.
-A supplement of stabilized molecular oxygen may support your oxygen status.
-Get plenty of fresh air, too.
-And minimize indoor air pollutants, such as by using natural cleaning products.
+Support your oxygen status by getting plenty of fresh air and minimizing indoor air pollutants, such as by using natural cleaning products.
 (59, 60)

 Now that you’re up-to-speed on Phase 1, it’s time to find out what Phase 2 of liver detox entails.